Kwexy/EHWM/README.md

 ---

-Typically, programs that run on your computer take up screen space.
+Programs that run on your computer take up screen space.
 EHWM solves this issue by utilizing the taskbar.
 <br><br>
 **NOTE:** As of right now, EHWM only runs on windows OS.